451ee/wp/README.md

 + Place the 451.ee folder into "themes" folder.
 + Activate the "451.ee" theme in /wp-admin/themes.php

-ALERT - the site currently errors when WPML (explained next) is not installed.
+ALERT - the theme currently errors when WPML (explained next) is not installed.

 We also suggest you use the WPML multi-language plugin.
 It's the solution we use for multi language sites and it's free for non-profits.